0xMiya/Guides/Gentoo_Installation_Guide.md

 // TODO

-### Create a bootable usb stick, in this example using "dd":
+### Create a bootable usb stick, in this example using 'dd':

 Prepare	 a usb: